aleeraser/luzern-velox-bot/README.md

 ## Description

 This bot monitors the official Luzern Police website for updates on active speed camera locations.
-When a new camera is detected, it sends a notification to subscribed Telegram users or channels.
+When cameras are added or removed, it sends notifications to subscribed Telegram users or channels.

 The bot is written entirely in Rust for performance and reliability.

 ## Features

-* **Real-time Notifications:** Get alerted when new speed cameras are activated in Luzern.
+* **Real-time Notifications:** Get alerted when speed cameras are activated or removed in Luzern.
-* **Interactive Map Images:** Receive map overviews showing the precise location of new speed cameras (when Google Maps API key is configured).
+* **Interactive Map Images:** Receive map overviews showing the precise location of speed cameras (when Google Maps API key is configured).
 * **User-Configurable Maps:** Control whether you receive map images or text-only notifications with the `/toggle_maps` command.
 * **User Subscription Management:** Subscribe and unsubscribe from notifications with simple commands.
 * **Customizable Notifications:** Toggle "no updates" notifications when checks find no changes.
 * **Precise Coordinates:** Extracts exact latitude/longitude from camera source data for accurate map positioning.
+* **Comprehensive Change Detection:** Monitors both newly added and removed speed cameras.
 * **Data Source:** Fetches data directly from the official [Luzern Police website](https://polizei.lu.ch/organisation/sicherheit_verkehrspolizei/verkehrspolizei/spezialversorgung/verkehrssicherheit/Aktuelle_Tempomessungen).
 * **Regular Checks:** Polls for updates every 30 minutes during operational hours.
 * **Scheduled Downtime:** The bot pauses checks between 2:00 AM and 7:00 AM (local time) to conserve resources.